What does AAP want to achieve out of its new freebie promise?

 Delhi Chief Minister Arvind Kejriwal, Deputy Chief Minister Manish Sisodia, Transport Minister Kailash Gahlot, and party leader Atishi have been portraying a picture that free metro and bus ride for women is well-thought scheme and they have a blue print ready to implement it.

-Atishi has posted a series of frequently asked questions (FAQs) on Facebook and claimed that women constitute 33% of total metro commuters in Delhi.
+Atishi has posted a series of frequently asked questions (FAQs) on Facebook and claimed that women constitute 33 per cent of total metro commuters in Delhi.

 She, however, didn't answer how she arrived at the figure as there is no mechanism in DMRC and also in DTC to segregate men and women commuters.